adjstreams/twitch-user-notes/README.md

 ## 🚀 Install

 Coming soon to the Chrome Web Store.

 In the meantime:

-1. Clone or download this repo
+1. Grab the zip from the latest release, unzip somewhere.
 2. Go to `chrome://extensions` and enable "Developer mode"
-3. Click "Load unpacked" and select the `/dist` folder
+3. Click "Load unpacked" and select the folder you unzipped

+Alternatively, if you're a dev: clone the repo, build it and load umpacked from the dist folder.

 ## 🛠️ For Developers